SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

-The Coca‑Cola Company and its Board of Directors is committed to good corporate governance, which promotes the long-term interests of shareowners, strengthens Board and management accountability, and helps build public trust in the company.
+The Coca‑Cola Company and its Board of Directors are committed to good corporate governance, which promotes the long-term interests of shareowners, strengthens Board and management accountability, and helps build public trust in the company.
 We continuously engage with our shareowners and others to ensure that we are employing “best practices” at the Board level and for our shareowners.

 As opportunities arise, we also update or enact new corporate governance policies or disclosure to enhance transparency and accountability.